fusion-energy/dagmc_h5m_file_inspector/README.md

 The options for the command line tool can be obtained with ```inspect-dagmc-h5m-file --help```

-Finding the volume IDs present in a dagmc h5m file
+Print the volume IDs present in a dagmc h5m file to the terminal

 ```
 inspect-dagmc-h5m-file -i dagmc.h5m -v
 >>> Volume IDs =[1, 2]
 ```

-Finding the material tags present in a dagmc h5m file
+Print the material tags present in a dagmc h5m file to the terminal

 ```bash
 inspect-dagmc-h5m-file -i dagmc.h5m -m
 >>> Material tags =['steel', 'graveyard']
 ```

-Finding the volume IDs and materials present in a dagmc h5m file
+Print the volume IDs and materials present in a dagmc h5m file to the terminal

 ```bash
 inspect-dagmc-h5m-file -i dagmc.h5m -b